Risk Factors For Foot Blisters, According To Research

 Friction, pressure and number of shear cycles

+The combination of these factors are the most obvious risk factors for foot blisters.
 The magnitude of frictional forces and the number of times a material or object cycles over the skin determines the probability of blister development.
-The higher the COF the fewer the cycles necessary to produce a blister.³ ⁴ ⁵ ⁶ ⁷ And heavy carried loads (higher pressure) have been shown to increase blister incidence.⁸ ⁹
+The higher the COF the fewer the cycles necessary to produce a blister.³ ⁴ ⁵ ⁶ ⁷ In addition, heavy carried loads (higher pressure) have been shown to increase blister incidence.⁸ ⁹

 Every experimental blister study has shown that blisters form most easily on thick and stiff skin of the feet, especially the soles¹⁰ ¹¹ as opposed to thinner skin on the rest of the body.
+It makes the skin on the soles, or acral skin, one of the most certain risk factors for foot blisters.
 This thicker skin is required to maintain the blister roof rather than have it shed off early in the process.

 It is well demonstrated that skin friction level increases in the presence of moisture, compared to very dry or very wet skin.³ ⁴ ¹⁰ ¹¹ ¹² ¹³ ¹⁴